dfuentes87/dag/README.md

 Domain At Glance, aka dag

-Quick and concise dig and whois to get a quick overview of a domain's information for the purpose of troubleshooting hosting issues with domains.
+Quick and concise dig, whois, and curl to get a quick overview of a domain's information for the purpose of troubleshooting hosting issues with domains.

 NOTE: If you are using an Ubuntu-based distro such as Linux Mint, be aware that starting Ubuntu 6.10, the default system shell, /bin/sh, was changed to /bin/dash.
 This means that certain extensions, such as test [[ ]] do not work and that means this Bash script will not work.
 If you want to read into Dash: